koibots8230/.github/profile/README.md

 Hello!
 We are FRC team 8230, the Koibots.
 This is our github organization that contains all of our code.
-To learn more about us, look [here](https://www.koibots.com/).
+To learn more about us, see our [website](https://www.koibots.com/).

 <!--